gaia-platform/GaiaPlatform/production/sdk/README.md

     sudo apt-get remove gaia
     ``
 2. Navigate to the folder that contains the updated package.
-4. Install the new version, run the following command after replacing the x.y.z with the version number of the server that you are installing:
+4. After replacing the x.y.z with the version number of the package that you are installing, run the following command:

     ```bash
     sudo apt-get install ./gaia-x.y.z_amd64.deb